Melesar/Physics/IMPLEMENTATION_PLAN.md

 // For PBR properties, if using pbr.fs shader:
 // Would need to set additional uniforms for roughness, metalness
 ```

-**Note**: This stage requires examining each scenario file to understand current drawing approach and may need per-scenario modifications.

-**Deferred Decision**: Should flat shading be implemented?
-- Requires modifying mesh generation or shader
-- Can be evaluated during implementation if needed for visual clarity

 **Verification**: Objects should have the correct colors from the palette.